Learning from Similar Linear Representations: Adaptivity, Minimaxity, and Robustness: Multi-task Learning with Similar Representations

 The same setting when $\bAks{t}$'s are the same and $S = [T]$ (i.e. no outlier tasks) has been studied in \cite{du2020few}, where they argued that when $r$ is much smaller than $p$, a better estimation error rate of $\bbetaks{t}$ can be achieved compared to the single-task learning.
-Our framework is more general and closer to the practical situation because it is difficult for all tasks to be embedded in precisely the same subspace as the number of tasks $T$ grows \citep{rostami2022transfer}, and the issue of outlier tasks is also very common \citep{zhang2018overview}.
+Our framework is more general and realistic because it is difficult for all tasks to be embedded in precisely the same subspace as the number of tasks $T$ grows \citep{rostami2022transfer}, and the prevalence of outlier tasks is common \citep{zhang2018overview}.

-To mathematically describe the similarity between representations $\{\bAks{t}\}_{t \in S}$, we consider the maximum principal angle between subspaces spanned by the columns of these representation matrices.
-More specifically, we assume that there exists $h \in [0, 1]$ \footnote{Note that the LHS of the following inequality is always less than or equal to 1, becasue $\bAks{t}$ and $\oA$ are orthonormal matrices.}, such that
+To mathematically quantify the similarity between representations $\{\bAks{t}\}_{t \in S}$, we consider the maximum principal angle between subspaces spanned by the columns of these representation matrices.
+More specifically, we assume that there exists $h \in [0, 1]$ such that

 A small $h$ means the representations are more similar.
 The case when $h = 0$ reduces to the setting of the same representations in literature \citep{du2020few, tripuraneni2021provable}.
-The case when $r = 1$ (where all representations are $p \times 1$ vectors and $\bthetaks{t}$'s are scalars) reduces to the setting of \cite{gu2022robust}.
-In this case, the principle angle between subspaces becomes the angle between regression cofficient vectors.
+In the literature, $\twonorm{\bAks{t}(\bAks{t})^\top - \oA (\oA)^\top}$ is often referred to as the \textit{maximum principal angle} between column spaces of $\bAks{t}$ and $\oA$.
+This concept and its variations have been widely used to measure the difference between subspaces in perturbation theory (e.g., \citealp{wedin1972perturbation, cai2013sparse, kato2013perturbation, yu2015useful, chen2021spectral}).
+The case when $r = 1$ (where all representations are $p \times 1$ vectors and $\bthetaks{t}$'s are scalars) reduces to the setting of \cite{gu2024robust}.
+In this case, the principal angle between subspaces becomes the angle between regression coefficient vectors.